top of page

 Jesus gave us the "Great Commission" in the 28th chapter of the book of Matthew, verses 18-20 when he said, "All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age’” (Matthew 28:18-20, ESV).

 While we believe strongly in evangelism, we also believe the corporate Church today is, in large part, missing the mark when it comes to the Great Commission.
 For many years, the Church has focused on making more believers in Christ, but without instruction, those believers may miss out on so much more that Jesus offers beyond eternal life.
-While we celebrate their decision to believe in Him and accept Him as their Lord and Savior, we want to also empower those believers to walk in the fullness of what the gift of Jesus offers each of us.
+While we celebrate their decision to believe in Him and accept Him as their Savior, we want to also empower those believers to walk in the fullness of what Jesus offers each of us when we make Him Lord over our lives.
 Only then, can we find hope, healing from past wounds. reconciliation of lost relationships, purpose in life, true joy, true peace, honest rest and the overwhelming love of our Creator.
 Only then, will the Kingdom grow the way God grows things... by making more believers into disciples or as Jesus described them, "fishers of men."

 How did we get here?
 I mean, how does a family from Franklin Tennessee end up building a Christian Resort in the tiny lost community of Bible Grove way over in Henderson County?
 Well, I'm JD Inman and I spent much of my childhood in Bible Grove.
 Being raised by a single mom meant we spent a lot of time with our grandparents.
 They were Milam and Ruby Scates, life long residents on a small farm located in the community just north of Chesterfield.
 My grandparents, like their parents, were strong believers and followers of Jesus.
 Like most of the people in Bible Grove in the early 1900's, they were hard working, independent and resourceful.
 Both were born in Bible Grove community and they made a life there from the time they were married in 1933.
 For more than 50 years my grandparents overcame (with the help of the Lord) incredible hardship including the Great Depression and World War II.
 They even saw almost every single one of their neighbors and kinfolk forced out of their homes and off of their farms by the State of Tennessee in the 1940's, 50's and 60's, first when the boundaries of the State Park were drawn and later, with the building of the surrounding lakes.